deepzS2/deepzS2/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently unemployed;
+- 🔭 I’m currently working on LinkApi by Semantix;
 - 🌱 I’m currently learning AWS, Azure and Game Development;
 - 💬 Ask me about games, programming, design, etc.